pvshvp-oss/pyrunning/documentation/source/index.rst

 .. _index:

 ..
-Fenix Library - Analyzing documentation master file.
+Fenix Library - Running documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Fenix Library - Analyzing package's documentation!
+Welcome to Fenix Library - Running package's documentation!
 *************************************************************

 *Documentation by:*